spiffe/spiffe/standards/WIT-SVID.md

 The process of validating a WIT-SVID is similar to the well-established process for validating a JWT-SVID or a JWT more generally.
 Implementors should follow the canonical process set out by [RFC7519][6].
 However, they should bear in mind the following specific requirements for WIT-SVIDs:

-- The validator MUST NOT accept the WIT-SVID without an appropriate proof of posession of the key-pair contained within the `cnf`.
+- The validator MUST NOT accept the WIT-SVID without an appropriate proof of possession of the key-pair contained within the `cnf`.

 ## 5. Token Presentation